agentrickard/domain/domain_conf/README.txt

   - Default front page
   - Anonymous user
   - Administrative theme
-  - Default menu for content
+  - Default menu for content (if Menu module is used)
-  - Primary links menu
+  - Primary links menu (if Menu module is used)
-  - Secondary links menu
+  - Secondary links menu (if Menu module is used)
   - Default time zone
-  - Default language
+  - Default language (if Locale module is used)
+  - Caching mode
+  - Minimum cache lifetime
+  - Page compression
   - Site status
   - Site off-line message